Tymotex/Hydroponix/README.md

 - Enable/disable auto-watering and force water functionality is working and is able to be controlled through the web interface.
 This was done through the psutil library
 - Able to send HTTP post requests to timz.dev/Hydroponix at regular intervals
 - Automated HTTP POST requests are able to capture camera output and send image files with humidity and temperature readings to timz.dev/Hydroponix
-- Data snapshots are stored inside an instance of InfluxDB which is running locally
+- Data snapshots are stored inside an instance of InfluxDB which is running locally.
+Latest 25 readings are summarised as mean and median values and logged to stdout
+- CLI with flags for 'oneshot' mode and 'automated' mode

 ### Planned features:
-- Be able to pull average sensor readings each hour from the database
-- Use data visualisation libraries on sensor data
+- Extend the visuals of the dashboard.
+Use data visualisation libraries on sensor data (maybe D3)
-- Use threading's Timer object for LCD functions
+- Use threading's Timer object for LCD functions or use some other method to manage LCD writing

 ### Current Issues:
 - Humidity/temperature sensor is unable to successfully get both readings on every single call to the Adafruit_DHT.read function.
 The current workaround is to use a recursive function and recall until success.
 Could alternatively just take the average of the most recent 5 readings, for example